LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 the editor when we want to see how they work.

 We then have to hook up the imported `machine` with our component.
-We can use the `withContext` and `withConfig` that are available when using `useMachine`.
+We can use the `withContext`- and `withConfig`-hooks that are available when using `useMachine`.

 The nice thing about this is that we keep the behavior separate from our component implementation.
-The component that decides to use the statechart defines what it expects to happen as external effects when the statechart executes its behavior.
-We also define the `context` of the statechart explicitly when using `useMachine` - in this case we define a reference `component` on the statechart context so that we can access the component instance directly when the statechart executes its actions.
+The component that decides to use the statechart defines what it expects to happen as external effects when the statechart executes its behavior - we use the `withConfig`- hook to do this.

+In our case
+we tell the statechart to trigger the `performSubmitTask`-function and what should happen when the async action triggered succeeds or errors.
+Because we define these functions on the statechart itself we need to bind them to the component instance - we do this by using the `@action`-decorator that Ember provides in our example.
+If we didn't want to use `@action` we could use  [Function.prototype.bind](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to achieve the same effect.

 You can see the final component in action here: